 Facilities Personnel Conducted Audits - The next step up are audits conducted by the facilities operations staff at the facility.
 The scope of these audits is only limited by the training and experience of the staff and the amount of staff time available.
-Training in the facilitation of self-audits is often available through efficiency programs.
+Training in the facilitation of selfaudits is often available through efficiency programs.
 These audits typically include all of the above elements plus:

-- The control strategies, and their operational status for HVAC systems, such as temperature control and setbacks based on time and occupancy An evaluation of the physical condition of HVAC components A review of HVAC maintenance procedures - Nameplate information gathering of heating and cooling system model numbers, sizes and rated efficiencies
+- □ The control strategies, and their operational status for HVAC systems, such as temperature control and setbacks based on time and occupancy - An evaluation of the physical condition of HVAC components - □ A review of HVAC maintenance procedures

-"Greenprint" Report (Springfield, MA)
+See it in Action: "Greenprint" Report (Springfield, MA)